Have you been diagnosed with a brain tumour? Order your free information pack.

 High grade brain tumours are also referred to as grade three or four brain cancer.

 Occasionally, people will refer to these as ‘stage three’ or ‘stage four’ brain cancer.
 However, the word ‘stage’ is the incorrect term for discussing brain cancer, although it is often used when talking about other forms of cancer.
-This is because the term ‘stage’ refers to the spread of cancer throughout the body, as brain tumours do not spread outside of the brain they are classified by their ‘grade’ i.e. growth rate within the brain.
+This is because the term ‘stage’ refers to the spread of cancer throughout the body, as brain tumours rarely spread outside of the brain they are classified by their ‘grade’ i.e. growth rate within the brain.

 Grade one and two brain tumours grow more slowly and are usually non-cancerous.
 They are often referred to as ‘low grade tumours’.